markjnkim/es_mod/05-Third-Party-APIs/reflection.md

 ## Reflection

-As you finish up this module, take time to reflect.
-While journaling might not appear as immediately productive as say coding an extra feature, reflecting on what you’ve recently learned is a proven strategy for cementing new knowledge into memory.
-Reply to each of the prompts below to start a conversation with an instructional staff member:
+Reflecting on what you recently learned is a proven strategy for cementing new knowledge into memory.

+Reply to the following prompts to start a conversation with an instructional staff member:

-* In your own words, describe what the key ideas from this module are.
+* In your own words, describe the key ideas from this module.

-* For each key idea, give an example of how that key topic is applied.
+* Give an example of how each key idea is applied.

-* How do these key ideas relate to one another?
+* How do these key ideas relate to each other?

-* How do these key ideas relate to what you’ve learned earlier in the course?
+* How do these key ideas relate to what you learned earlier in the course?

 * What are you still curious about?

 ## Retrieval